AMichaelDS/SQL/European Soccer Data.md

 ![image](https://github.com/AMichaelDS/SQL/assets/132055953/2d64b704-449b-4a53-8854-f580817bc07d)

+Lazio has the highest overall rating out of all the team.

 #### Numerical Analysis
 I used a dynamic SQL script to create tables containing team with the highest performance metrics for each numerical attribute.